sugi-chan/multi_label_pigeon/README.md

 ## Additional Notes
 ____
-I added some additional buttons as well.
+I added some additional buttons as well to the multi-label script.
 Since we want to be able to select more than one category I added a few extra buttons.

 - `done` button to press after all relevant fields have been clicked.